-All information relating to a child's SEN is kept in a locked cupboard in the Headteacher's office.
+All information relating to a child's SEN is kept securely but accessible to those who need the information most.
 We follow the requirements set out in the Data Protection Act 1998 and pass information on to external professionals only after permission has been sought.
-Permission has to be gained to discuss the children in the Autumn term before a SEND planning meeting.
+Permission has to be gained every year to discuss the children before a SEND planning meeting.